 At an unprecedented historic time in which much of the educated talent and a majority of the consumer decisions are made by women, we need gender diversity at all levels – and particularly the highest levels of organizations.
 As gender diversity expert Avivah Wittenberg-Cox researches and argues, some of the most successful organizations who are effectively adapting to change are populated at the highest levels with balanced gender diversity.

-[I originally posted this on Skip Pritchard’s great blog Leadership Insights]
+[Originally posted on Skip Pritchard’s great blog Leadership Insights]